nextthingco/docs/Gadget-docs/source/includes/_build.md

 ### 1. Obtain Source Code

-The source code can be a previously program on your local computer or you can start with one of our example scripts.
+The source code can be a previously written program on your local computer or you can start with one of our example scripts.
 For this tutorial we will use a simple blink example.

 Clone the examples to your computer:
 ```